o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/overview.md

 ## Asset Builders and the Asset Bundler

-An Asset Builder is a standalone application that primarily translates intermediate assets to a platform\-native asset format.
+An Asset Builder is a standalone application that primarily translates intermediate assets to a platform-native asset format.
 An Asset Builder also provides dependency tracking and tasks related to managing asset metadata.

 O3DE ships with Asset Builders for many common asset types.
 The Asset Bundler relies on the information produced by the Asset Builders for your project to manage the dependencies.
 If you use custom asset types, you can [create your own Asset Builders](/docs/learning-guide/tutorials/assets/custom-builder/) to support proper asset management and bundling with O3DE.

 For example, Asset Builders for images can convert any portable image asset into a set of performance image formats.
-When the Asset Builder for the images run, they create the dependency tree for the performance\-oriented image formats generated from the more general\-use portable image formats, and define them as dependent on the respective portable image format.
-If you create the performance\-oriented images manually or through a separate process, the dependencies are not defined and not available to the Asset Bundler.
+When the Asset Builder for the images run, they create the dependency tree for the performance-oriented image formats generated from the more general-use portable image formats, and define them as dependent on the respective portable image format.
+If you create the performance-oriented images manually or through a separate process, the dependencies are not defined and not available to the Asset Bundler.

 In addition to processing your asset, Asset Builders also determine any product or source asset dependencies and store that information in an [Asset Catalog](/docs/user-guide/assets/pipeline/asset-type-adding/) for later use by the Asset Bundler.
 Specifically, "defining asset dependencies" means updating your custom Asset Builder to identify all of the other assets that the asset being processed depends on.
 It is important to define asset dependencies so that you can perform accurate Asset Bundling to ship your game.
 Without defined dependencies the Asset Bundler has no way to know which assets your game needs when it's time to prepare your asset bundles release-you could end up missing assets, or include too many, or ship undesirable ones.
 With asset dependencies defined in your Asset Builder(s), you can be assured that you are including exactly the assets you need for your game and nothing more.